BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 game, that means you'll only ever get COMs for your one character, for instance.

-### Configurable Catch-A-Ride

-This mod is a souped-up version of FromDarkHell's "CarReplacements" mod, which changed some of the Catch-A-Ride locations so that you can spawn various types of vehicles throughout all the game's content.
-That version just had a few hardcoded replacements, though.
-This one lets you fully customize every single Catch-A-Ride slot in the game!

 ### Fragile Minecraft Blocks

 Causes the Minecraft blocks (in the little secret area of Caustic Caverns) to